 Virtual or prepaid credit cards aren't accepted as payment for Azure subscriptions.
-To see what else may cause your card to be declined, see Troubleshoot a declined card at Azure sign-up.
+To see what else might cause your card to be declined, see Troubleshoot a declined card at Azure sign-up.

 Credit card form doesn't support my billing address

-Your billing address must be in the country that you select in the About you section.
-Verify that you have selected the correct country.
+Your billing address must be in the country/region that you select in the About you section.
+Verify that you have selected the correct country/region.